Oyindaol/ScrabbleBoardGame/README.md

 - The play, clear, pass, and end game buttons are not active currently.
 We believe the issue is with the controller class.
 We aim to fix it completely for the next milestone.

 ## Future Milestones and Deliverables
-### Milestone 2
-- GUI-based version of the Scrabble game.
-- Add a GUI to the current text-based version of the game using GameView and GameController classes.
-- Create unit tests for the Model.
-- Update all UML Diagrams and documentation.

-### Milestone 3
-- Add new features and support for blank tiles, premium squares and AI players.
-- Add a method that returns all the possible legal moves and plays the highest scoring move.
-- Refine the program to make it robust and smell-free.
-- Update UML Diagrams and documentation accordingly.

 ### Milestone 4
 - Add a multiple-level undo and redo feature.
 - Implement Java Serialization and utilize it to add a save and load feature.